Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Limitations and Future Directions

 \subsection{Scope of Linearization}

 The analysis relies on linearized attention $f^{\text{att}}(\mathbf{X}) = \mathbf{X}\mathbf{X}^T\mathbf{X}$, which approximates softmax attention via first-order Taylor expansion.
 This removes the competitive normalization dynamics of softmax.
-Whether the observed NTK non-convergence extends to full softmax attention remains an open question.
-The linearization captures the essential quadratic interaction structure but may not reflect all softmax dynamics.
-Future work should investigate whether softmax's row-wise normalization strengthens or weakens the non-convergence effect.
+Whether the observed NTK non-convergence extends to full softmax attention remains an open question, but Appendix~\ref{app:softmax_ntk} shows the picture is more complex than a simple extension: softmax attention does not non-converge in the same sense --- it collapses to a rank-1 kernel, a qualitatively distinct failure mode that precludes NTK analysis altogether rather than exhibiting divergent NTK distance.
+The linearization therefore isolates the structural non-convergence property without the confound of collapse; whether architectures that avoid collapse (e.g., temperature-scaled softmax with $T \gg \sqrt{d}$) would exhibit similar cubic conditioning is an open and practically relevant question.